 - Appointment Reminders.
-We may use and disclose your health information in order to remind you of an appointment.
-For example, Integral Care uses a telephone reminder system.
-If you are contacted by this system, the message may be similar to the following “This is an appointment reminder.
+We may use and disclose your health information to remind you of an appointment.
+For example, Integral Care may use telephone and/or text message reminders.
+If you receive an appointment reminder through telephone or text message, the message may be like the following, “This is an appointment reminder.
 The appointment is at ___(time) on ____(day) ____(date) at ____(program name).
 If you have questions, call ____(front desk telephone number of program name).
 We look forward to seeing you.”

 - Other Uses and Disclosures.
 Any other use or disclosure of your health information will be made only upon your or your LAR’s individual written authorization.
 You may revoke an authorization at any time provided that it is in writing and we have not already relied on the authorization.

 - We will not disclose information about you related to HIV/AIDS without your or your LAR’s specific written permission, unless the law allows us to disclose the information.

 If you have received substance use disorder services, we will only disclose your health information related to those services as follows: